laurencee/Livestream.Monitor/README.md

 ### FAQ
 **Q. How do I add YouTube streams?**
-A. You can either use the username or the channelid.
+A. You can either use the handle or the channelid.
-`For usernames the URL looks like this: https://www.youtube.com/user/{username}`
+`For handles the URL looks like this: https://www.youtube.com/{@handle}`
 `For channelIds the URL looks like this: https://www.youtube.com/channel/{channelId}`

-You can always get the channel id by clicking on the channel from the description of a video you are currently watching.

-If the username happens to start with "UC" or "HC" then it will fail to add the channel.
-In this instance please use the channelid approach instead.

 **Q. Why do some youtube stream chats show an error page when launched from Livestream Monitor?**
 A. Some YouTube streams have chat disabled (you can see this by visiting the stream page in your browser).